MLAide/docs/docs/tutorial/introduction.md

 # Introduction

-In this tutorial, we will use the [USA Housing dataset](https://www.kaggle.com/vedavyasv/usa-housing) to predict prices of houses in Boston.
+In this tutorial, we will use the [USA Housing dataset](https://www.kaggle.com/vedavyasv/usa-housing) to predict the prices of houses in Boston.
 To keep things simple for this tutorial we won't use Jupyter Notebooks.
 Instead, we write just simple Python code.

 We will use the dataset to train some machine learning models.
 All processed data and all experiments should be tracked in ML Aide.
 We also want to store the trained models in ML Aide for later usage.

-To get started we need some initial work to be done
+To get started we need some initial work to be done.

 ## Run ML Aide
-For this tutorial ML Aide server and web UI is needed.
+For this tutorial, ML Aide server and web-UI are required.
 The [quickstart](../start/quickstart.md) helps to get ML Aide running.

 ## Create a workspace directory
 In this tutorial, we will use `~/mlaide-tutorial/` as our working directory.